Highly arc-transitive digraphs -- counterexamples and structure: Structure in the two-ended case

-Suppose (for a contradiction) that there exists a directed path of length two with vertex order $x_0,x_1,x_2$ so that both $x_0$ and $x_2$ are in the same block of ${\mathcal B}$.
-In this case, it follows from the arc-transitivity of $G$ that we may map this path to a path with vertex sequence $x_1, x_2, x_3$ for some $x_3$ which is in the same block as $x_1$.
-Continuing in this manner, we will eventually form a closed directed walk which has only finitely many vertices (as they must be contained in just two blocks of ${\mathcal B}$).
-Since this violates the assumption that $G$ is highly arc-transitive, we conclude that every vertex $x \in B_i$ has the property that either $N^-(x) \subseteq B_{i-1}$ and $N^+(x) \subseteq B_{i+1}$ or the property that $N^-(x) \subseteq B_{i+1}$ and $N^+(x) \subseteq B_{i-1}$.
-If there are vertices of both of these types in the block $B_0$, then every block must have vertices of both types, but then the nonexistence of a directed path of length two as above forces the underlying graph to be disconnected.
-Since this is contradictory, we may assume (by possibly reversing our ordering) that every edge has its tail in some block $B_i$ and its head in $B_{i+1}$.
-It follows from this that ${\mathcal B}$ is a ${\mathbb Z}$-system.
+Note that every vertex $x \in B_i$ must be adjacent in the underlying undirected graph to both a vertex in $B_{i-1}$ and in $B_{i+1}$ (otherwise every vertex would behave similarly, and the graph would be disconnected).
+Suppose (for a contradiction) that there exists a directed path $P$ of length two with vertex sequence $x_0, x_1, x_2$ so that both $x_0$ and $x_2$ are contained in the same block $B_i$.
+Choose a vertex $y$ which is adjacent to $x_1$ in the underlying undirected graph but is not in $B_i$.
+Now either $x_0, x_1, y$ or $y, x_1, x_2$ is the vertex sequence of a directed path of length two; we let $P'$~denote this path.
+It follows immediately that no automorphism can map~$P$ to~$P'$, and this contradicts the assumption of 2-arc transitivity.
+Therefore, by possibly reversing our ordering, we may assume that every edge has its tail in some block $B_i$ and its head in $B_{i+1}$.
+Thus $\mathcal{B}$ is a $\mathbb{Z}$-system.